Happy Valley ISR logo of a seal and otter

 ISR Self-Rescue® swimming and aquatic survival lessons for infants and children 6 months – 12 years old, based in State College, PA.

-NOW ENROLLING FOR WINTER AND SPRING LESSONS!
+NOW ENROLLING FOR SUMMER 2026 LESSONS!

-Copyright © 2025 Happy Valley ISR
+Copyright © 2026 Happy Valley ISR

 ISR Certified